 Photos: First Look At Bergen County Players' A GRAND NIGHT FOR SINGING

-Performances will take place at the Little Firehouse Theatre, 298 Kinderkamack Road in Oradell, November 20 through December 19.
+Performances will take place at the Little Firehouse Theatre, 298 Kinderkamack Road in Oradell, November 20 thru December 19.

-Marking a return to live theater after a 20 month hiatus, Bergen County Players has announced that its doors will reopen beginning November 20 with the rousing musical revue, A GRAND NIGHT FOR SINGING: A CELEBRATION OF RODGERS & HAMMERSTEIN.
+Marking a return to live theater after a 20 month hiatus, Bergen County Players , one of America's longest-running little theater companies, has announced that its doors will reopen beginning November 20 with the rousing musical revue, A GRAND NIGHT FOR SINGING: A CELEBRATION OF RODGERS & HAMMERSTEIN.
 Under the direction of Alan Demovsky, musical direction by Steven Bell, and choreography by Steve Dougherty, this two-time Tony Award-nominated show features the quintessential work of Rodgers & Hammerstein.

 Check out photos below!